Therapy for Compassion Fatigue in Ontario

 All sessions are held securely online, so you can meet from Kitchener, Toronto, the GTA, or anywhere else in Ontario.
 Therapy may be covered under your workplace or private insurance benefits.
 My approach blends psychotherapy with narrative and soul care, offering both practical tools and deeper renewal.

-Your 20 minute consult is a no-pressure conversation.
+Your free 20 minute consult is to clarify three things

 Get Started with Compassion Fatigue Therapy